 Indian Summer was nearing its end when the Katy passenger train (MK&T) pulled into union station in Dallas the evening of Nov.
 6, 1878.
 Amidst the weary travelers deboarding onto the streets of the thriving little city of 10,000 were Emma McDearmon White, 27; Ellen G. White, 50; James S. White, 57; and S.N.
 Haskell, 45, all residents of Battle Creek, Michigan.

-Haskell, a prominent Adventist pastor and author, had travelled to Texas to lead out in the organizational camp meeting to be held in Plano November 12-19.
+Haskell, a prominent Adventist pastor and author, had traveled to Texas to lead out in the organizational camp meeting to be held in Plano November 12-19.

-Emma White came to visit her parents, the mcDermons of Grand Prairie, who had contractd yellow fever.
+Emma White came to visit her parents, the McDermons of Grand Prairie, who had contracted yellow fever.
 Emma's husband, Edson, 29, was elsewhere lending his energies to a new printing establishment, Pacific press.

 The Texas Sermons

 While the Whites were in Grand Prairie tending to the McDermon family, Haskell was at Job Huguley's farm, site of the camp meeting, making preparations and preaching the initial sermons.

 By November 14, Ellen was on the campground and had written to her son Willie, "We have come on the ground only last night and I have not been in meeting yet.
 Shall speak this afternoon, as the people are on the tiptoe of expectation."
 She continues with a benchmark statement, "Might just as well let them feel at once that they have expected too much, that I am nothing but a weak, frail, imperfect woman at best, looking to and trusting in God alone to accomplish the work."
 Ellen spoke on the beatitudes, made an altar call, and 75 individuals responded.
 Unfortunately for us, and the Ellen's chagrin, the Texas sermons were not recorded in writing, as her talks usually were.